National Weather Service United States Department of Commerce

 Florence Landfall

-Hurricane Florence Makes Landfall in Southeast NC in September 2018
+Satellite loop of Hurricane Florence making landfall in southeast NC on September 14, 2018

-During National Hurricane Preparedness Week and South Carolina Hurricane Preparedness Month the National Weather Service, North Carolina Department of Public Safety, and South Carolina Emergency Management Division are teaming up to bring this hurricane preparedness campaign to all of North and South Carolina’s residents as we encourage everyone to prepare before the official start of the hurricane season on June 1.
-The NWS asks emergency management, public safety officials, local media and Weather-Ready Nation Ambassadors to help join forces in improving the nation's readiness, responsiveness, and overall resilience against not only hurricanes but tropical storms and tropical depressions as well.
+During National Hurricane Preparedness Week and SC Hurricane Preparedness Month the National Weather Service, NC Department of Public Safety (NCDPS), and SC Emergency Management Division (SCEMD) are teaming up to bring this hurricane preparedness campaign to all of North and South Carolina to encourage everyone to prepare BEFORE the official start of the hurricane season on June 1.
+The NWS asks emergency management and public safety officials, local media and Weather-Ready Nation Ambassadors to help join forces in improving the nation's readiness, responsiveness, and overall resilience against not only hurricanes but tropical storms and tropical depressions as well.
 Remember, you should prepare EACH and EVERY YEAR as it only takes ONE storm in your area to make it a bad year!

-We also encourage you to review the SCEMD South Carolina Hurricane Guide for localized info, evacuation routes, resources, and contacts specific for residents and visitors of South Carolina.
+We also encourage you to review the SCEMD SC Hurricane Guide for localized info, evacuation routes, resources, etc. specific for residents and visitors of SC and the NC DPS Hurricane Guide for similar information if you are in NC.

-NOAA also offers Hurricane Webinars on a variety of hurricane-related topics and NWS Forecast Offices across FL offer several Tropical Training Webinars as well.
+NOAA also offers Hurricane Webinars on a variety of tropical weather-related topics and NWS Forecast Offices across FL offer several Tropical Training Webinars as well.

 Hurricane Preparedness Week Schedule